 What is endometrial cancer?

 Endometrial cancer is cancer of the endometrium.
-The endometrium is the lining of a woman’s uterus.
-This is the most common form of uterine cancer.
+This is the lining of a woman’s uterus.
+It is the most common form of uterine cancer.

 Symptoms of endometrial cancer

-The most common symptom of endometrial cancer is abnormal bleeding.
+The most common symptom of endometrial cancer is abnormal bleeding in your uterus.
 Contact your doctor if you have:

 - Menstrual bleeding that is heavier or lasts longer than usual.
 This is especially true after the age of 40.

 - Menstrual cycles that are shorter than 21 days.